marioDAM/marioDAM/README.md

 I have recently finished my degree in Multiplatform Application Development in Luis Vives, Leganés, and the internship in the company Mediapro group in Overon and I have done my final project.
 During this course I have learned a lot about backend development and I have used different technologies.
 I am always attentive to renew myself and learn more about other languages.

 Welcome to my Github page!
-I am Mario and I am currently finishing my higher degree at the university of Leganes!
+I am Mario and I have completed my higher education at the university of Leganes!

 ### 💼  Things that I'm currently studing on:
 I develop software of all kinds and always try to learn new concepts.
 Each application to be developed is a world to be discovered